 The word problems allow your student to practice and apply the math fact in a practical context.
-As they build the fact, have your student think about what each number represents in the problem and what they are solving for.
+As they build the fact, have your student think about what each factor represents in the problem and what they are solving for.
+They can demonstrate understanding by labeling the factors and product.

-Select a few Fact Check Cards from the lesson (no more than three), and ask your student to teach back the fact strategy with the manipulatives.
+Select a few key facts from the lesson and ask your student to teach back the fact strategy with the manipulatives.
+Have them also demonstrate the companion fact using the Commutative Property.
 If they can do this successfully, have your student complete the corresponding word problems for the lesson.
 You can check their answers with the Word Problem Solutions in the Digital Pack.